ROUND EARTH PUBLISHING www.round-earth.com

 3. Slide palm down back, pointing elbow to ceiling.

 Substitution: Dropping head forward to bring ear forward of arm.
 Shifting arm out to side to relieve tightness in triceps.
-Keep and elbow perpendicular to body.
+Keep arm and elbow perpendicular to body.

 A. No restriction: Elbow vertical or beyond ear.